How long has Brock Boeser been? Chronology of the injury, return date, latest updates on the Canucks star

-The Vancouver Canucks will not have their best end in the foreseeable future.
+The Vancouver Canucks will be without their best end for the rest of the regular season and possibly the postseason.

-General manager Jim Benning announced Monday that forward Brock Boeser suffered a fractured rib cage and will be reevaluated in three weeks.
+General manager Jim Benning announced Tuesday that Brock Boeser's costal cartilage fracture will now keep him out of alignment for at least eight weeks.

-To help ease Boeser's absence, the Canucks acquired Tyler Toffoli from Los Angeles Kings.
-Still, he Canucks will miss his presence in the lineup since he is tied for fourth in the points (45).
+To help ease Boeser's absence, the Canucks acquired Tyler Toffoli from the Los Angeles Kings on Monday night.
+Even so, the Canucks will miss their presence in the lineup since they are tied for fourth in points (45) of the team.

-As of February 17, Vancouver is just one point away from the division leader.

 Chronology of injuries of Brock Boeser